 |---|---|---|---|

-| Age of Motherboard | How old is the motherboard? | Older motherboards may be harder to find replacement parts for | If very old, consider replacement instead of repair |
+| Age of Motherboard | Chronological age of the motherboard. | Older motherboards may present difficulties in sourcing replacement parts. | For very old boards, consider replacement rather than repair. |

-| Extent of Damage | How much damage is there? | Extensive damage may make repair too complex or unreliable | If damage is extensive, consider replacement |
+| Extent of Damage | Magnitude of the physical damage. | Extensive damage can make repair both complex and unreliable. | If damage is extensive, consider replacement. |

-| Availability of Parts | Are replacement parts readily available? | If parts are hard to find, repair may not be feasible | If parts are unavailable, consider replacement |
+| Availability of Parts | Accessibility of replacement components. | Limited parts availability can render repair impractical. | If parts are unavailable, consider replacement. |

-| Cost of Parts | How much will the replacement parts cost? | Expensive parts may make repair uneconomical | If parts are too expensive, consider replacement |
+| Cost of Parts | Financial cost of replacement components. | High part costs can render repair uneconomical. | If parts are prohibitively expensive, consider replacement. |

-| Skill Level | What is your skill level in electronics repair? | Complex repairs may be beyond your skill level | If the repair is too complex, seek professional help or consider replacement |
+| Skill Level | Personal expertise in electronics repair. | Complex repairs may surpass existing skill limitations. | If the repair is too complex, seek professional assistance or consider replacement. |